GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ## Unable to log in to MacBook – login loop

 This is a known issue affecting older versions of macOS, where users are unable to log in despite entering the correct password.
 The problem typically occurs because some key presses are not registered properly at the login screen, resulting in an incorrect password input — even if the user typed it correctly.
+This issue is fixed from macOS **15.4 or later**.
+To resolve the issue, and aligning to our OS baselining, we recommend you to upgrade your macOS to version **15.4.1 or later**, to avoid encountering the login loop issue.

 ### Suggested steps